solana-labs/solana/docs/src/proposals/optimistic-confirmation-and-slashing.md

 may not reach finality.
 The way validators construct this proof is by collecting votes for all the other forks, excluding their own.
-If the set of valid votes represents over 1/3+X of the epoch stake weight, there is no way for the validators current fork to reach 2/3+ finality.
+If the set of valid votes represents over 1/3+X of the epoch stake weight, there is may not be a way for the validators current fork to reach 2/3+ finality.
 The validator hashes the proof (creates a witness) and submits it with their vote for the alternative fork.
-If 2/3+ votes for the same block, it is impossible for any of the nodes to construct this proof, and therefore no node is able to switch forks and this block will be eventually finalized.
+But if 2/3+ votes for the same block, it is impossible for any of the nodes to construct this proof, and therefore no node is able to switch forks and this block will be eventually finalized.